jangler/faunatone/docs/commands.md

 **Controller change...** - Insert a control change event for the current controller (set by **Status -> Set controller...**), value range 0 to 127.
 Most controllers default to 0, with the exception of 7 (volume) to 100, 10 (pan) to 64, and 11 (expression) to 127.
+GS and XG controllers may have other defaults.

 **Aftertouch...** - Insert an aftertouch (channel pressure) event, value range 0 to 127.
 Aftertouch usually produces a vibrato effect.

 **Text...** - Insert a text meta-event.
-There are different types of text meta-events with different meanings; for the generic text meta-event, choose type 1.

 **Release length...** - Insert a release length directive.
 This tells the channel allocator not to steal MIDI channels from future off notes in this